A great resource for church audio

 Check out my other post on loudspeaker placement.

-How to check for visible damage of speaker cone
+Check for visible damage of speaker cone

 Visual damage would usually be among the lesser problems that can happen to speakers, and it is also very easy to detect by the naked eye.
 Why do I say “usually”?
 Because in many cases, it may just be surrounding damage.
 You can easily see if there is any kind of crack in the surrounding area after you remove the grill from your speakers (if you have it).
 If just the surrounding area is damaged, you can easily repair or replace it by yourself.
 But, if the cone is damaged like punctured or ripped, you have a much bigger problem on your hands.
 You should visit a professional audio expert for further advice or for speaker repair.
 Alternatively, you may need to buy a new pair of speakers.